Melimet/TowerDefence/documentation/SoftwareRequirementsSpecification.md

   - Towers attack automatically whenever there is an invader inside their range of fire

 - All waves are different and become progressively harder as the game progresses
-  - Different types of enemies have different values in: hit points, bounties (Gold gained from eliminating it), movement speed (Might get cut out if this proves to be too difficult to carry out) and models(Type 1 can be a red square and Type 2 could be a purple triangle)

 ## Ideas for further development